Software Testing Outsourcing Guide

 Regularly assess the vendor

-Assessing a QA outsourcing vendor on a regular basis helps to ensure that your company gets exactly what you’ve aimed at.
-With these evaluations, you can understand the vendor’s current position and competitiveness on the market, decide whether to search for some other vendor or find possibilities to enhance your existing partnership.
+Assessing a QA outsourcing vendor systematically helps to ensure that your company gets exactly what you’ve aimed at.
+Thus, if the quality of service provided by your vendor doesn’t live up to your expectations, you can promptly start searching for another one or find possibilities to enhance your existing partnership.

 Your testing vendor evaluation is to include the most relevant performance and billing criteria.
 This will give you a multidimensional overview of how effective the vendor is.
 Here is the sample list of assessment criteria: